-In selected cases, a consultation with other healthcare professionals (family physician, neurologist, otolaryngologist, physiatrist, rheumatologist, psychologist or psychiatrist) may be indicated.
+In selected cases, a consultation with other healthcare professionals (family physician, neurologist, otolaryngologist, physiatrist, rheumatologist, psychologist, or psychiatrist) may be indicated.

-The clinical value of a number of diagnostic aids currently in use has not been demonstrated in well-controlled and scientifically based studies; these include jaw tracking devices, EMG recording and sonography (Doppler).
+The clinical value of a number of diagnostic aids currently in use has not been demonstrated in wellcontrolled and scientifically based studies; these include jaw-tracking devices, EMG recording, and sonography (Doppler).
 These aids may have some use for research purposes but may not necessarily facilitate diagnosis or patient treatment.

-The concept of "neuromuscular occlusion" is based on the diagnostic value of electromyography for TMDs and treatment is based on the use of electrical stimulation of the muscles of mastication to establish appropriate occlusal positioning.
-Controlled studies suggest that there is a wide range of results and inconsistent findings using electromyography, which minimize its usefulness as a diagnostic test for TMD.
+The concept of "neuromuscular occlusion" is based on the diagnostic value of electromyography for TMDs.
+Treatment is based on the use of electrical stimulation of the muscles of mastication to establish appropriate occlusal positioning.
+Controlled studies suggest that there is a wide range of results and inconsistent findings related to using electromyography.
+The findings minimize the usefulness of electromyography as a diagnostic test for TMDs.
 Specifically, differences between TMD patients and healthy controls were not consistent.
-Regarding the clinical efficacy of TMD treatment based on electrical stimulation of the muscles of mastication, there is insufficient data from well controlled studies to rule out a placebo effect.
-Until properly controlled studies are available, there is insufficient evidence to support the clinical use of these techniques.
+There is not enough evidence to support the clinical efficacy of TMD treatment of electrical stimulation of the mastication muscles - the placebo effect cannot be ruled out.

-Dentists must exercise reasonable clinical judgment and carefully weigh the risks and benefits of any treatment versus the untreated signs and symptoms.
+Dentists must exercise reasonable clinical; judgment and carefully weigh the risks and benefits of any treatment versus the untreated signs and symptoms.